-- 6.7 The minimum requirements for the Council to notify neighbours of all planning applications are to: - display a site notice on the land to which the application relates for not less than 21 days; or - serve notice on any adjoining landowner or occupier.
+- 6.6 The minimum requirements for the Council to notify neighbours of all planning applications are to: - display a site notice on the land to which the application relates for not less than 21 days; or - serve notice on any adjoining landowner or occupier.

-In each case, the letters and notices will contain details about inspecting the application and normally the contact details of the planning officer dealing with it.
+In each case, the letters and notices will contain details about inspecting the application and normally the contact details of the Planning Officer dealing with it.

-Neighbour Notification
+6.7 Neighbour Notification

-6.8 Appendix 2 contains copies of 2 items from separate reports that went to the Council's Planning Control Committee in July 2005 and February 2004 respectively.
-The reports contain reasons and explanations for the Council's development control procedures concerning neighbour notification and telecommunications proposals.
-Appendix 2 contains details of neighbour notification criteria for types of development such as residential development, hot food takeaways and business development.
+Appendix 2 contains copies of 2 items from separate reports that went to the Council's Planning Control Committee in July 2005 and February 2004 respectively.
+They contain reasons and explanation for the development of the Council's development control procedures concerning neighbour notification and telecommunications proposals.
+Appendix Two contains details of neighbour notification criteria for types of development such as residential development, hot food takeaways and business development.